darawish/domainbook/README.md

 ## More info

 More info about the application can be seen at [Darawish](https://darawish.io) website.
-For support requests use our [Support portal](https://support.darawish.io)